-Microsoft is now shipping Windows 8.1 to hardware manufacturers, hitting the so-called RTM milestone for the much-awaited update to Windows 8.
+Microsoft has started sending Windows 8.1 to its hardware manufacturers, hitting the so-called RTM milestone for the much-awaited update to Windows 8.

 Both Windows 8.1 for x86 machines and Windows RT 8.1 for ARM-based devices have begun shipping to makers of PCs, tablets and laptops, Microsoft said via a blog Tuesday.

 However, commercial and enterprise developers, as well as other IT pros, will have to wait until mid-October to get their hands on the OS update, prompting a chorus of boos from them.

 In the past, the RTM release also meant the OS was ready "for broader customer use," but that's changed now, in part because the OS has to work with such a broad variety of devices, wrote Microsoft official Antoine Leblond.

 "As such, we've had to evolve the way we develop and the time in which we deliver to meet customers with the experience they need, want and expect.
 We've had to work closer to our hardware partners than ever before," he wrote.

 Via comments to the blog post, response from developers and enterprise IT customers has been swift and almost entirely negative.

 "How are we supposed to test our software for Windows 8.1?
 The day it will be automatically installed on users' machines?
 So we - software developers - can take blame that applications don't work on Windows 8.1?," wrote one person.